nerudaj/dgm-template/README.md

 ### Propagating CMake variables into native code

-If you need to reference certain CMake variable values in native code, add them to `lib/misc/CMakeVars.hpp.in`.
-During configure, this file is configured into `lib/misc/CMakeVars.hpp` and you can include it easily in code through `#include <misc/CMakeVars.hpp>`.
+If you need to reference certain CMake variable values in native code, add them to `lib/include/misc/CMakeVars.hpp.in`.
+During configuration, this file is generated as `lib/include/misc/CMakeVars.hpp` and you can include it in code via `#include <misc/CMakeVars.hpp>`.

 ## Building for Windows